 By Robert Preidt

-FRIDAY, Oct.
-9, 2020 (HealthDay News) — The so-called love hormone, oxytocin, could also be value investigating as a remedy for COVID-19, a brand new find out about suggests.
+MONDAY, Oct.
+5, 2020 (HealthDay News) — The common cold could make you depressing, however it may additionally lend a hand give protection to you towards COVID-19, a brand new find out about suggests.